-Further, once the registry documents are completed in PEXA, they are lodged at Land and Property Information electronically.
-This eliminates any further delays and hassles that may have occurred during a paper settlement as PEXA highlights these errors before the time for settlement occurs.
+Further, once the documents are completed in PEXA, they are lodged at Land and Property Information electronically.
+This eliminates any further delays that may have occurred during a paper settlement as PEXA highlights these errors in the workspace before the time for settlement occurs.
 You will have peace of mind knowing that all documents lodged through PEXA will be lodged instantly and if there are any issues, these will be dealt with promptly.

 What protections does PEXA have?